SomajPatil74/Banking-Application-using-Spring-boot/README.md

+# Banking Application :
-# This is my first Spring boot based Java application :
+This is my first Spring boot based Java application :
 Springboot, Java Banking application with functionalities like account creation, deposits, withdrawals, and transfers.